sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical1-model/data-warehouse-cloud-graphical1-model.md

 ## Details
 ### You will learn
-- Create a new graphical view in your Space
+- Create a new graphical view in your space
 - Add data to your new view
 - Create a join or union
 - Transform your data